 Our user-defined prediction tool allows users to manually enter tactical voting parameters, letting you control the extent of tactical voting for your prediction.
 This feature works on the basis of Electoral Calculus' tactical voting model.

-Tactical voting patterns in Wales and Scotland, and at other elections, are different.
+Tactical voting patterns in Wales and Scotland, and at other elections (see 2024), are different.

 If you enter 100% for a given party, our tactical voting model will be applied in full effect.
-This means that in, say, seats where Labour are not competitive, but the Lib Dems are, the full amount of tactical voting that our model predicts will be applied to the Lib Dem vote share.
+This means that in, say, Labour-Reform seats the full amount of tactical voting that our model predicts will be applied to the other parties.

 If you enter 0% for a party, it assumes no tactical voting, so none of their supporters' votes will be allocated to other parties.